Sampling with SQL

 ORDER BY -LN(1.0 - RANDOM()) / weight

-is more numerically stable and also helps to show the connection between the algorithm and the fascinating world of Poisson processes.
+is more numerically stable and also helps to show the connection between the algorithm and the fascinating theory of Poisson processes.
 This connection makes it easier to understand how the algorithm works.
 More on that in a moment.

 Numerical stability and other tweaks